-LASIK is a form of vision correction that has been steadily growing in popularity for the past 25 years.
+LASIK or LASIK eye surgery is a form of vision correction that has been steadily growing in popularity for the past 25 years.
 Despite it being a well-known procedure, many patients have questions about what LASIK entails, how it works, and the safety of laser technology.

 What is LASIK?

 LASIK is an acronym that stands for Laser In-Situ Keratomileusis.
 The goal of the surgery is to use highly precise laser technology to reshape the cornea and correct vision problems such as nearsightedness, farsightedness, and astigmatism.

 How Does LASIK Work?